Algarve-Tourist.com

 Meia Praia stretches for over four kilometres east of Lagos

 Carvoeiro's beach sits in a natural amphitheatre, framed by golden cliffs and backed by the whitewashed buildings of the old village.
-Fishing boats once launched from this sand; today the former fishermen's cottages house restaurants and bars overlooking the water.
+Fishing boats once launched from this very sand, and today the former fishermen's cottages have been lovingly converted into restaurants and bars overlooking the water.

-The sheltered setting and calm water make this a strong choice for families, though the modest size of the beach means arriving early during summer.
-The village itself adds to the appeal: a pretty settlement that has grown around tourism without losing its character entirely.
+The sheltered setting and calm water make this a wonderful choice for families, though the beach's modest size means arriving early is well worth it during the summer months.
+The village itself adds greatly to the appeal: a charming town that has grown around tourism without entirely losing its character.

 Praia de Carvoeiro on a quiet spring morning, though summer crowds fill the sand by mid-morning